 In regards to preventing your lawn from having ticks: ticks like the shade, therefore there are high tick populations in wooded areas.
 If you are able to keep your dogs on the lawn and away from the ecotone of your property, they will be OK.
 Ticks cannot survive on grass in the hot sun.
 (08/04/2009)

 I live in Kansas and I am having a terrible problem with ticks in my yard.
 I live right next to a weed and tree infested lot, out in the country.
-We have a dying pine tree that needs to be removed this summer.
-Are ticks attracted to this as well?
-What is the best way to treat the yard?

 I have two dogs, a long haired and a short haired, I would like some advice on how to get rid of and prevent ticks both on my dogs and in my yard.